edcarp/python-novice-esces/_episodes/06-files.md

 ~~~
 {: .output}

-If we had only plotted the reshaped data, we would see white squares where there are NaNs in the data:
+If we plot the reshaped data, we would see white squares where there are NaNs in the data:

 ~~~
 matplotlib.pyplot.imshow(data)